rotate your phone

 NOBLE GEO HOUSE

-developments, with its emphasis on greenery and simple geometric house forms.
-The house, originally in a dilapidated state, sits on a plot of approximately
+and simple geometric house forms.
+The house itself, originally in a dilapidated state, sits on a plot of approximately 89 square wah and is surrounded by two to three large trees.

-89 square wa and is surrounded by two to three large trees.
-The homeowner wished to expand the space and update the interior to better suit their lifestyle.
+The homeowner wished to expand the living space and update the interiors to better suit their lifestyle.

-Expansion 1: Parking Area, The homeowner, an avid car enthusiast, required additional parking space to accommodate their collection.
-The designer
+As an avid car enthusiast, the homeowner required additional parking to accommodate their collection.
+The designer expanded the parking area, incorporating a garage door as

-a shoe storage space, a living-dining area, and a pantry.
-This common area offers views of the surrounding garden, enhancing the connection with nature.
+The common area offers views of the surrounding garden, reinforcing the connection with nature.
+The pantry links directly to Expansion 2.

-Expansion 2: Kitchen and Laundry Area, This expansion added a Thai kitchen and a laundry area at the rear of the house, providing additional functional
+This addition created a Thai kitchen and laundry area at the rear of the house, providing practical and functional support for the homeowner’s daily needs.

-master bedrooms, positioned in the left and right wings of the house.
-Each bedroom has views of the surrounding trees and access to a spacious balcony,
+the surrounding trees.
+At the center of the house, a library opens onto two master bedrooms located in the left and right wings.
+Each bedroom has views of the trees and direct access

-create a private garden space.
-This extension was pulled slightly away from the main house to provide greater perspective, connect the garden views, and
+The extension was pulled slightly away from the main house to enhance perspective, connect garden views, and improve ventilation.

-decor is minimalist, with select pieces that reflect the homeowner’s personality.
+reflect the homeowner’s personality.

 Architect: Narucha Kuwattanapasiri

-Interior Architect: Narucha Kuwattanapasiri, Petchusa Kuwattanapasiri
+Interior Architects: Narucha Kuwattanapasiri, Petchusa Kuwattanapasiri

 Landscape Architect: –